MyMushroom22/kecilax3-spoof/README.md

-# kecilax 2
+# kecilax 3 spoof
-kecilax 2 is the all new version of kecilax (spongecattle/kecilax) it will change rapidly
+kecilax 3 spoof is the all new version of kecilax (spongecattle/kecilax) it will change!
+WARNING THIS IS A SPOOF